Financial-Times/origami/README.md

 Optionally, an overlay can be displayed to be pointing at a target element.
 The arrow can come out of any of the overlay's four sides and the preferred position is set as a config option.
 However, if the overlay doesn't fit next to the trigger in the default position, the module will check if it fits in the opposite position and change it if that is the case.
 This is not a permanent change, it's only until there is space again in the default position.

 Overlays with arrows can't be modal.

-## Styling

-To use the styling provided by the module, you can either extend the sass placeholder classes, or set silent mode to false:

-`$o-overlay-is-silent: false;`

-Please keep in mind that, currently, setting your own prefix for class names in Javascript isn't supported, but it will be in a future update.

 ## UI Notes